remyogasawara/CSE-12/Lab4/README.txt

 -----------
 DESCRIPTION

-In this lab, we open a .txt file and determine whether it has balanced races, brackets and parentheses.
+In this lab, we open a .txt file and determine whether it has balanced braces, brackets and parentheses.
 This lab uses MIPS and the stack, and reports either the location of a mismatch or the number of matched items on success.

 -----------
 FILES